 The Intercultural Resource Center (IRC) is devoted to promoting a just society and exploring intercultural and diversity issues within and beyond the Columbia University community.
-The IRC provides a forum for education and social exchange that encourages self-discovery and a greater awareness and appreciation of cultural history within and between communities on campus.
-We endeavor to empower students, faculty, and staff with the tools to successfully navigate their environments and thus to positively impact the community at large.
+The IRC provides a forum for education and social exchange that encourages self-discovery, increased social awareness, and an appreciation of the cultural histories within and between communities on campus.
+We strive to equip students, faculty, and staff with the tools necessary to empower themselves, successfully navigate their environments, and positively impact the community at large.

 For a complete list of the Intercultural Resource Center’s services please see the IRC Fact Sheet (PDF).

 Learn more about our: